abdulsittar/Social-App/README.md

 **user features:**
  - register and login users.
  - pagination on every pages.
- - Light/Dark mode.
+ - light and dark mode.
  - admin panel is included.
- - Explore page to view other posts by random users.
+ - explore page to view other posts by random users.
  - profile page.
  - edit profile page user data.
  - password is stored in database in encrypted format with salt.